GenomiqueENS/AsaruSim/README.md

 # Asaru Sim Documentation
 <a href="images/asarusim_v2.svg"><img src="images/asarusim_v2.svg" align="middle" height="100" width="290" >

-`AsaruSim` is an automated Nextflow workflow designed for simulating 10x single-cell Nanopore reads.
-This workflow aims to generate a gold standard dataset for the objective assessment and optimization of single-cell long-read methods.
+`AsaruSim` AsaruSim is an automated Nextflow workflow designed for simulating 10x single-cell long read data from the count matrix level to the sequence level.
+It aimed at creating a gold standard dataset for the assessment and optimization of single-cell long-read methods.
 Full [documentation](https://GenomiqueENS.github.io/AsaruSim/) is avialable [here](https://GenomiqueENS.github.io/AsaruSim/).

 <a href="images/schema.png"><img src="images/schema.png" align="middle" height="650" width="920" >

-## Prerequisites
+## Requirements

+This pipeline is powered by Nextflow workflow manager.
+All dependencies are automatically managed by Nextflow through a preconfigured Docker container, ensuring a seamless and reproducible installation process.

 Before starting, ensure the following tools are installed and properly set up on your system: